notional-labs/starport/docs/cli/index.md

 **SEE ALSO**

-* [starport](#starport)	 - Starport offers everything you need to scaffold, test, build, and launch your blockchain
+* [tinyport](#tinyport)	 - Tinyport offers everything you need to scaffold, test, build, and launch your blockchain
-* [starport generate openapi](#starport-generate-openapi)	 - Generate generates an OpenAPI spec for your chain from your config.yml
+* [tinyport generate openapi](#tinyport-generate-openapi)	 - Generate generates an OpenAPI spec for your chain from your config.yml
-* [starport generate proto-go](#starport-generate-proto-go)	 - Generate proto based Go code needed for the app's source code
+* [tinyport generate proto-go](#tinyport-generate-proto-go)	 - Generate proto based Go code needed for the app's source code
-* [starport generate vuex](#starport-generate-vuex)	 - Generate Vuex store for you chain's frontend from your config.yml
+* [tinyport generate vuex](#tinyport-generate-vuex)	 - Generate Vuex store for you chain's frontend from your config.yml

-## starport generate openapi
+## tinyport generate openapi

 Generate generates an OpenAPI spec for your chain from your config.yml

 ```
-starport generate openapi [flags]
+tinyport generate openapi [flags]
 ```

 **Options**